Seetaramayya/spark-tutorial/ReadMe.md

 # Learning Spark

   All the learning points are noted down [here](./learning-notes.md) for future references.

+### How to submit spark job?

+ [submit-job.sh](./submit-job.sh) does the follwoing things
+ - builds the jar
+ - starts spark cluster
+ - submits a job to the above cluster

 ### PostgreSQL commands